Jordan1399/Data-Analytics-2026/README.md

 # SQL Practice — Data Analytics Course

-Practice exercises and class activities from my Data Analytics course, covering table creation, DDL/DML operations, constraints, transaction control, querying, and data visualization in MySQL.
+Practice exercises and class activities from the Data Analytics course I'm currently surviving!
+This covers table creation, DDL/DML operations, constraints, transaction control, querying, and data visualization in MySQL.

 > **Note:** all files in this repo currently sit in the root directory (no subfolders).
 Links below point directly to filenames accordingly.